There’s probably tons of spoilers but i hope it’s the kind of spoilers that find their way into luring people who would be interested.

 The true ending ends with 俺と戦ってくれ which is one of my favorite places to end on for a relationship (I learned this from Koi de wa Naku).
 Sonogi spends the route wondering if he thinks of Tademaru as a secretary, close friend, or romantic lover, because they’ve spent so much time next to each other he doesn’t know which category to place him in, and concludes with the None of the Above choice on a multiple choice question sheet.
 What is there is a form of love that exceeds commonly-accepted categories, intertwined with an ambitious ideal that looks far into the future.
 There is also the choice for a regular romantic boss-secretary relationship that is just the extension of what they have now, but it’s obvious which is the ending the game wants to end on for a finale.
 Perhaps I’m a romanticist at heart and like the idea of a relationship where there is some undefined クソデカ何か as the driving force.
 I was a huge fan of an eroge where the final route just had the protagonist and main heroine cancelling their marriage at the end, after all.

 This is probably a very niche game due to the political setting and the characters all being adult men, as well as being BL.
 In fact I think it gets away with some rather spicy takes on the Japanese government and society precisely because it is locked away in a genre that would automatically filter out the people it would anger, with gay sex.
 There is no female character with a tachie in the game (there are barely any female characters to begin with), no simple to understand characterization with obvious appeal, and tons of politics so the target audience is indeed quite limited.
 I find the focus on characters in their late 20s/early 30s with a worldview where that age range is considered young and “just getting started” kind of refreshing compared to what I usually play, but I have to admit that politics is not a very easy hook.
-I basically took a leap of faith propelled by the courage to try out something far from what I normally play.
+I basically took a leap of faith propelled by the courage to try out something far from what I normally play, and came out very impressed.
 The writer mentioned that they had to do a shitload of research and this game was very hard to write, and you can definitely see their efforts in threading everything together.
-The writing is quite different from the kinds of eroge I’m used to and reads like a “normal” novel, but there’s a lot of exchanges and lines that I vibe with.
+The writing is quite different from the kinds of eroge I’m used to and reads like a normal novel, but there’s a lot of exchanges and lines that I vibe with.